Insoleq

 Step 4: Filing a Lawsuit (If Necessary)

-If your UM coverage is not enough or unavailable, your Uninsured Motorist Accident Lawyer might suggest bringing a personal injury action against the driver at fault.
-This entails:
+If your UM coverage is insufficient or inaccessible, your Uninsured Motorist Accident Lawyer may recommend pursuing a personal injury lawsuit against the driver responsible for the accident.
+This involves:

 • Filing a lawsuit in court